gabrielbolzoni/googleStreetView_panoptic_segmentation/README.md

 ### 3️⃣ Create the Configuration File

-Save your API key in a text file named `config.txt` in the project root folder.
+Save your API key in a txt file named `config` in the project root folder.

 **Example content of `config.txt`:**